When you buy a product through a link on our site, we may earn a commission. Learn More.

 It doesn’t quite make one of the final categories, but the KastKing Cutthroat 7-Inch Fishing Pliers with Corrosion Resistant Teflon Coating provide a very good design worth taking a close look at.
 First off, these pliers are constructed and cut from stainless steel.
 These pliers are not going to fall apart with bit of banging around in the tool box.
 When it comes to cutting, the tungsten carbide edges slip through hooks and tags like a knife in butter, and rope or leader lines pose no challenge at all.

 Interestingly, the weight on these needle nose pliers is minimal.
-These braided fishing line cutters are extremely light and easy to work with, and the unit is supplied with a standard carrying case and lanyard for easy security and avoidance of accidental loss.
+These fishing line cutters are extremely light and easy to work with no matter what fishing line color you use, and the unit is supplied with a standard carrying case and lanyard for easy security and avoidance of accidental loss.
 Overall, the KastKing Cutthroat 7-Inch Fishing Pliers with Corrosion Resistant Teflon Coating makes for a good choice, so if you can’t find one of the top picks for the best fishing pliers, there is nothing wrong with considering this choice as an alternative.